 Question 3.
 Can SBP coverage be terminated because of a service-connected disability rated as total by the Department of Veterans Affairs (VA) and the certainty of Dependency and Indemnity Compensation (DIC) for my spouse being payable by the VA?

 Answer: Yes, with the consent of your spouse.
 In cases where DIC is involved (DIC reduces the SBP annuity dollar for dollar), if the DIC amount is more than the SBP annuity, the surviving spouse is entitled to a refund of all SBP payments.
 If SBP exceeds the DIC amount, the surviving spouse will receive the difference between the SBP annuity and DIC, plus a refund of SBP payments for that portion of the SBP annuity not received.

 Question 1.
 How do I compute SBP costs where a spouse-only coverage is elected at the maximum amount?

-Answer: The cost for spouse-only coverage is 6.5 percent of gross military retired pay if the maximum election is made.
+Answer: The cost for spouse-only coverage is 6.5% of gross military retired pay if the maximum election is made.

-Answer: The cost for an insurable interest election is considerably more expensive it is 10 percent of the gross retired pay plus an additional 5 percent for each full five years the beneficiary is younger than the retiree up to a maximum of 40 percent of your gross retired pay.
+Answer: The cost for an insurable interest election is 10% of the gross retired pay plus an additional 5% for each full five years the beneficiary is younger than the retiree up to a maximum of 40% of your gross retired pay.

 Question 1.
-Should the cost (premium) of the SBP entered as a deduction on my federal income tax return?
+Can the cost of the SBP entered as a deduction on my federal income tax return?